12.1. An Introduction To Polymorphism

 Review

 The object-oriented paradigm has three defining characteristics: encapsulation, inheritance, and polymorphism.
-While encapsulation and inheritance can stand independently, polymorphism requires inheritance, which is only possible in those systems that also support inheritance.
+Encapsulation and inheritance can stand independently, but polymorphism requires inheritance.
 Although polymorphism is a potent tool, it isn't easy to fully appreciate its power outside large, complex programs.
-Therefore, this semester focuses on the syntax and the behavior of polymorphic systems while forgoing more useful examples.
+Therefore, this semester focuses on its syntax and behavior while forgoing more useful examples.
 Rest assured that subsequent courses will build on this basic foundation.

-Chapter 12 covers several topics, but they all lead up to and revolve around one central theme: polymorphism.
+Chapter 12 covers several topics, but they all lead up to and revolve around a central theme: polymorphism.
 Stated without detail, polymorphism is just a way of choosing which function to execute when multiple functions match a function call.
-Remarkably, it permits us to delay choosing which function to call until the moment of the call itself!
-You may be asking yourself, "Why wouldn't I know which function to call?"
+Remarkably, it permits the program to delay choosing a function until runtime - until the moment of the call itself!
+You ask yourself, "Why wouldn't I know which function to call?"
 Let's set the stage by posing a problem and outlining a solution that doesn't use polymorphism.
 Later, we'll revisit the problem and see how a polymorphic solution can simplify the program.

 Drawing Shapes Without Polymorphism